 Over the course of study, teachers share with parents how the student’s voice is developing and which types of good and bad habits to watch and listen for at home.
 Students are encouraged to sing in front of a mirror to ensure they are applying what is being taught and eliminating bad singing habits.

 Piano Lessons In Your Home voice teachers are professional instructors and performers who understand the importance of proper training.
 We believe in promoting good vocal health, and healthy singing.
 In turn, we do not put students in a situation where they could damage the voice from singing incorrectly, and our teachers will not push a young singer’s voice to function in the ways an adult singer’s voice does, even if requested to do so.
 Belting techniques are taught when the voice mechanism matures to ensure that a student’s singing is a lifelong enjoyment rather than a short-lived talent.

 Our voice teachers also help the student understand their voice type classification (Bass, Baritone, Tenor, Alto, Mezzo, Soprano) and select music that is appropriate for the student’s current vocal range.
 Singing pieces outside of the student’s range can lead to bad habits and even damaged vocal chords.

 In general, Piano Lessons In Your Home offers 30-minute, 45-minutes, and one hour lessons.
-We recommended that each of our voice students also be studying piano so they can learn to read music properly.
-Studying piano also helps voice students with ear training and sight singing.
-Most importantly, our voice students who study piano can play their vocal lines when the teacher isn’t present during weekly practice.
-They can check themselves to make sure they are singing the correct notes, and sometimes even accompany themselves while singing.
+We recommend that voice students also study piano to help master music reading, ear training and sight singing.
+Voice students who study piano can play their vocal lines during weekly practice, and more advanced students might even accompany themselves while singing.